Learn About Varicocele

 What Causes Varicocele?

-Despite the popular belief that faulty valves produce varicocele (which is FALSE, read my blog post for more info), current scientific knowledge states that a complex of risk increasing factors cause varicocele to develop.
+Despite the popular belief that faulty valves produce varicocele (which is FALSE, learn more about varicocele and faulty valves here), current scientific knowledge states that a complex of risk increasing factors cause varicocele to develop.
 This means multiple factors are responsible.
 As it turns out, most of these factors relate to impairment of blood flow, increased pressure in the torso and an excess production of vasodilators.
 You can get The Complete Guide to Natural Healing of Varicocele for a complete information on the causes of varicocele and how to treat them naturally or continue reading for more details.

 Two common reasons (among several others) that cause blood pressure in the testicular veins to increase include the Nutcracker effect, and how the left testicular vein connects to the renal vein at a 90-degree angle.